 A WES assessment that states you have a "4-year undergraduate degree" is only the first step in the academic assessment process.
 APEGA's Board of Examiners must also conduct a full review of your academic credentials.

 How to Obtain a World Education Services ICAP Report

-- Register for APEGA's Member Self-Service Centre, and receive your ID number.
+After reviewing your application, APEGA will send your ID number by email.
 This ID number will be required to order your WES Report.

 Follow the instructions provided by WES.

 WES will send the completed evaluation report to APEGA digitally.
 Physical copies will not be accepted.